-1 From the Measurement Menu, press the Settings softkey; then, press the Thresholds softkey to set analog channel measurement thresholds.

-You can also open the Measurement Threshold Menu by pressing [Analyze] > Features and then selecting Measurement Thresholds.

-2 Press the Source softkey to select the analog channel or math waveform source for which you want to change measurement thresholds.
+- 1 From the Measurement Menu, press the Settings softkey; then, press the Thresholds softkey to set analog channel measurement thresholds. - You can also open the Measurement Threshold Menu by pressing [Analyze] > Features and then selecting Measurement Thresholds. - 2 Press the Source softkey to select the analog channel or math waveform source for which you want to change measurement thresholds.

-Each analog channel and the math waveform can be assigned unique threshold values.
+Each analog channel and the math waveform can be assigned unique threshold values

-- 3 Press the Type softkey to set the measurement threshold to % (percentage of Top and Base value) or to Absolute (absolute value). - Percentage thresholds can be set from 5% to 95%. - The units for absolute threshold for each channel is set in the channel probe menu. - When the Source is set to Math: f(t), the threshold Type can only be set to Percent.
+- 3 Press the Type softkey to set the measurement threshold to % (percentage of Top and Base value) or to Absolute (absolute value). - Percentage thresholds can be set from 0% to 100%. - The units for absolute threshold for each channel is set in the channel probe menu.